 - Stay hydrated.
 This applies to both your insides and out.
 Drink plenty of water (I know the bathrooms are less than desirable on the flight) and make sure to keep your skin hydrated.
-Since you can't exactly whip out a Sheet Mask mid-flight, I recommend prepping for the trip with a dose of Patchology's AquaFlash Gel Moisturizer.
+Since you can't exactly whip out a Sheet Mask mid-flight, I recommend prepping for the trip with Patchology's Get Dewy With It sheet mask before you leave.
 It's packed with Hyaluronic Acid and it soothes the skin for hours on end.
 Perfect for those long flights.

 - Skip the airport bars.
 Yes, I know, it's "Vegas Baby!" or wherever you're headed.
 So maybe completely opting out of alcohol goes against your plans.
 But those over-priced baby bottles on the flight can add up in more ways than one.
 Alcohol can dehydrate the skin and increase the appearance of fine lines and wrinkles.

 - Rest!
 That's what vacations are for anyway, right?
 While Main Cabin seats are is at the top of our list for least comfortable places to sleep, do your best to catch some z's.
 Before the flight lands, take a few minutes to reduce puffiness and eye bags with Patchology Perk Up Eye Gels.
 Give your tired eyes a rest with these green tea-infused eye gels that help with puffiness and brighten your under eye area with energy boosting and de-puffing green tea, antioxidant-rich pine leaf extract, and dark circle-eliminating white mulberry.